mrsimpson/template-typescript-monorepo/README.md

 #### Eslint

 A pluggable and configurable linting tool that statically analyses your code to quickly find problems and can be used to enforce code style.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+#### Oxlint

+A fast Rust-based linter that provides extremely fast linting performance.
+Oxlint runs before ESLint in the linting pipeline to catch common issues quickly, with ESLint handling more complex rules and auto-fixing.
+This two-stage approach provides both speed and comprehensive coverage.

+The project uses oxlint with lint-staged for pre-commit hooks, ensuring fast feedback during development while maintaining code quality.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>